 I’m Lisa Elisabeth Rose, (aka.
 Lisa Lanser Rose), founder of The Gloria Sirens, member of the board of the Florida Literary Arts Coalition, co-director of the Other Words literary conference, and writing coach.

 I’m also the author of the memoir, FOR THE LOVE OF A DOG, (Harmony Books), and the novel, BODY SHARERS (Rutgers University Press).
 I got my BA at West Chester University and an MA and an MFA at Penn State.
 BODY SHARERS placed among the finalists for the PEN/Hemingway Foundation Award for Best First Novel.
-Recent honors include the 2016 Briar Cliff Review Nonfiction Award (forthcoming), the 2013 Florida Review Editor’s Award, and a Best American Essays 2015 Notable Essay.
+Recent honors include finalist for the 2017 Frank McCourt Memoir Prize, winner of the 2016 Briar Cliff Review Nonfiction Award (forthcoming), winner of the 2013 Florida Review Editor’s Award, and a Best American Essays 2015 Notable Essay.

 I foster herding dogs and train my Border Collies Mick (Trick Dog Champion) and Maisie (Advanced Trick Dog).
 I’m a Certified Trick Dog Instructor at the Upper Suncoast Dog Training Club.
 (Teach your dog some tricks with me at “Mick’s Tricks” and please subscribe!)